maheeraeron/mu_msvm/MsvmPkg/Docs/CONTRIBUTING.md

 ## Security Vulnerabilities

-Please review the repos `Security Policy` for more details.
+Please review the repo's `Security Policy` for more details.
 The MsvmPkg has `Private vulnerability reporting` enabled.
 Please use the security tab to report a potential issue.

 ### Look For an Existing Issue